EmmanuelCollegeStudentUnion/ecsu-server/content/info/about.md

 ## Credits

-ECSU logo redesigned by Jerry Chen (Vice President - 2020) based on original drawings and designs by Matilda Schwefel (Vice President - Michaelmas 2018; President - 2019).
+ECSU graphics redesigned by Jerry Chen (Vice President - 2020) based on original drawings and designs by Matilda Schwefel (Vice President - Michaelmas 2018; President - 2019).

 Current website developed by Nathan Hawkes (Webmaster - 2019) and maintained by Ben Shute (Webmaster - 2020).